ashutoshpurushottam/The-Movie-Catalogue/README.md

 - To run populate_database.py file you will need to create username, password and obtain api_key from the TMDB website and put them in a secret.py file with variable names username, password and api_key respectively.
--Mozilla Persona login was not attempted as it is being removed on November 30, 2016.
+- Mozilla Persona login was not attempted as it is being removed on November 30, 2016.

 [1]: https://www.python.org/downloads/
 [2]: http://flask.pocoo.org